Last Updated on January 27, 2023

 7. Maintain A Clutter Free Home

-Once you have decluttered your home, it’s important to maintain a clutter-free space, which means everything needs a home.
+Once you have decluttered your home, the next step is maintaining a clutter-free space.
+This means every item needs a home.
 EVERYTHING.
-If you wind up with items that don’t have a home, bin, or basket, return to tip #3.
+If you wind up with items that don’t have a dedicated space, bin, or basket, return to tip #3.
 Ask yourself again, does this spark joy?
 Have you used it within 90 days?
-If it’s a special keepsake, maybe you need a special memento storage bin.
+If it’s a special keepsake, maybe you need a memento storage bin.
+As long as every item in your home has a proper place to live, you can keep your entire home clutter-free.
+I promise.

-Set aside 15 minutes each week to put away items and keep your home organized.
 If it had a home before, put it back where you found it.
 Also, consider setting limits on the number of items you bring into your home to prevent clutter from building up again.
-You know, I love a good estate sale, but while vintage hunting, I’ve learned that if the shiny object that catches my eye doesn’t have an immediate home, the treasure should not come home with me.
+I love a good estate sale, but while vintage hunting, I’ve learned that if the shiny object that catches my eye doesn’t have an immediate home, the treasure should not come home with me.
+Once you’ve put all this hard work into decluttering, keep it tidy.
+The good news is that maintaining this clean slate is simple.
+All you do is set aside 15 minutes a week to remove the accumulated clutter.
+Badda bing!
+Badda boom!
+Your entire home is organized.

 THAT’S IT!
 YOU DID IT!
 I’m giving you a virtual high five.
 But now that you’ve decluttered your home, it’s time to schedule you’re next decluttering session.
 I like to block out a tentative week within 3-6 months because decluttering is not a one-and-done process.
 It’s ongoing if you want to maintain a tidy, organized home.

-Sign Up Above And Receive The Free Declutter Your Home Checklist
+Sign Up And Receive The Free Declutter Your Home Checklist

-Discover More Organizing and Modern Home Decor Ideas
+Discover More Home Organizing and Modern Home Decor Ideas

 Now that you have decluttered your home, get my organizing tips for a tidy home.

-Is home improvement on the horizon?
-Check out my free renovation budget checklist to help you stay on time and not overspend.
+Do you have a home improvement project on the horizon?
+Check out my free renovation budget checklist to help you stay on time, on budget, and not get side tracked.

 I’ve rounded up my best cleaning products for your home, from vacuums to streak-free glass cleaner.